-Effective Date Items New, Revised or Amended Standards and Interpretations Issued by IASB а IFRS 10 "Consolidated Financial Statements" and IAS 28 To be "Investments in Associates and Joint Ventures" - Sale or determined by Contribution of Assets between an Investor and its IASB Associate or Joint Venture b IFRS 17 "Insurance Contracts" January 1, 2023 С Classification of Liabilities as Current or Non-current - January 1, 2024 Amendments to IAS 1 d Lease Liability in a Sale and Leaseback - Amendments to January 1, 2024 IFRS 16 е Non-current Liabilities with Covenants - Amendments to January 1, 2024 IAS 1
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB а IFRS 10 "Consolidated Financial Statements" and IAS 28 To be "Investments in Associates and Joint Ventures" - Sale or determined by Contribution of Assets between an Investor and its IASB Associate or Joint Ventures b IFRS 17 "Insurance Contracts" 1 January, 2023 С Lack of Exchangeability - Amendments to IAS 21 1 January, 2025

-(a) IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture
+(a) IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures

 The amendments address the inconsistency between the requirements in IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures, in dealing with the loss of control of a subsidiary that is contributed to an associate or a joint venture.
-IAS 28 restricts gains and losses arising from contributions of non-monetary assets to an associate or a joint venture to the extent of the interest attributable to the other equity holders in the associate or joint venture.
+IAS 28 restricts gains and losses arising from contributions of non-monetary assets to an associate or a joint venture to the extent of the interest attributable to the other equity holders in the associate or joint ventures.
 IFRS 10 requires full profit or loss recognition on the loss of control of the subsidiary.
 IAS 28 was amended so that the gain or loss resulting from the sale or contribution of assets that constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized in full.

-IFRS 10 was also amended so that the gain or loss resulting from the sale or contribution of a subsidiary that does not constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized only to the extent of the unrelated investors' interests in the associate or joint venture.
+IFRS 10 was also amended so that the gains or loss resulting from the sale or contribution of a subsidiary that does not constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized only to the extent of the unrelated investors' interests in the associate or joint venture.